 Avon Protection (www.avon-protection-plc.com) is one of the world's largest producers of military grade helmets.
-The company announced at the end of 2020 that there were problems with the approval process for certain US defence contracts, and a protest had been lodged against its US Army Next Generation Integrated Head Protection System sole source contract.
+As we reported in our last note, the company announced at the end of 2020 that there were problems with the approval process for certain US defence contracts, and a protest had been lodged against its US Army Next Generation Integrated Head Protection System sole source contract.